python/cpython/Doc/library/pickle.rst

 :class:`PickleBuffer` objects.

-Between the sending side and the receiving side, the communications system is free to implement its own transfer mechanisms for out-of-band buffers.
+Between the sending side and the receiving side, the communications system is free to implement its own transfer mechanism for out-of-band buffers.
 Potential optimizations include the use of shared memory or datatype-dependent compression.